MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/collect-diagnostic-data.md

 > [!NOTE]
 >If you have a problem with Update compliance, send an email using the <a href="mailto:ucsupport@microsoft.com?subject=WDAV assessment issue&body=I%20am%20encountering%20the%20following%20issue%20when%20using%20Windows%20Defender%20AV%20in%20Update%20Compliance%3a%20%0d%0aI%20have%20provided%20at%20least%202%20support%20.cab%20files%20at%20the%20following%20location%3a%20%3Caccessible%20share%2c%20including%20access%20details%20such%20as%20password%3E%0d%0aMy%20OMS%20workspace%20ID%20is%3a%20%0d%0aPlease%20contact%20me%20at%3a">Update Compliance support email template</a>, and fill out the template with the following information:
 >```
-> I am encountering the following issue when using Windows Defender Antivirus in Update Compliance:
+> I am encountering the following issue when using Microsoft Defender Antivirus in Update Compliance:
 > I have provided at least 2 support .cab files at the following location:
 > <accessible share, including access details such as password>
 >